golemfactory/golem-docs/docs/creators/javascript/quickstart.md

 console.log(`Sum of ${num1} and ${num2} equal to ${num1 + num2}`);
 ```

-You can test your code yours machine by running:
+You can test your code on your local machine by running:

 ```bash
 node task.js